andytheking/snake/README.md

 # snake
-It's a very simple game frited on JavaScript
+It's a very simple game writed on JavaScript

 If you want you may play the game.
 You'll find a link below